-We named each icon after the topic it represents, and tried to use the Keyword from the article.
+We named each icon after the topic it represented, and tried to use the Keyword from the article.
 Not only does this make them easier to organise and find, it also helps your SEO tool recognise this as a relevant image for the page.

 Set a checklist for publishing the page

 We then set a checklist for publishing the page in Elementor, so each icon appeared in the same place and in the same way across each page.
 This is another way to drive consistency and repetition.

 So in this case for example, this meant setting the spacing and padding (the white space around the image) and the actual size of the icon itself.
 It meant defining the font size, style and colour of the title text that accompanied each icon.

 We had to do some slight manual adjustments with the sizing to make sure they looked “right” on each page.
 But, this was usually just a matter of a few percentage changes in the size.
 And it was mainly due to some of the icons being portrait, and some being landscape.

 One way we could have overcome the need for these manual adjustments would be if we’d set say a standard background shape for all the icons.
 So they could all have gone on a a rounded rectangle or square, for example.
 You’ll see this on some other sets of icon designs.

 However, hands up, we didn’t actually think about this until afterwards.
 And to be honest, we think this would have made our designs too uniform.
 We think there’s enough consistency across the designs.
 But there’s also enough variation in the types of icons, that it’s a good fit for our brand.

 And so, once we’d published the icon to the page, it was a case of then going back to first step and repeating.